 Where to stay in Paros :

 For families and groups: Paliomylos Hotel and Spa is where we chose to stay for special birthday celebrations with 38 family and friends.
 Chrys and the team are amazing!
 They have family rooms that can sleep up to 6 people, with kitchens too.
-Hotel Senia is also excellent and have family rooms, 2 bedrooms apartments and are open year round too.
+Hotel Senia is also excellent and has family rooms, 2-bedroom apartments and is open year-round too.

-If you prefer something fully-self contained with a pool then check out Pila Pala Suites or Villa Trifylia.
+If you prefer something fully contained with a pool, then check out Pila Pala Suites or Villa Trifylia.

 Solo: Parian Village Beach Hotel is right on the beach near the port town of Parikia and have great value single rooms with beautiful sea views and a nice pool.